azadbolour/boardgame/BACKLOG.md

   Create a test for it and check if the exception is caught.

 - Use a config parameter for the stale game harvester interval.
 Add it to run.sh.

+- Standardize errors sent to the client so we get the same API behavior from all servers.

 - Test for cache full.